-Wash the area immediately with soap and water.
-Quickly washing the area can prevent a reaction, but it doesn't usually help if done more than 1 hour after touching the plant's sap.
+Wash the area right away with soap and water.
+Quickly washing the area can prevent a reaction.
+However, but it most often does not help if done more than 1 hour after touching the plant's sap.
 Flush the eyes out with water.
 Take care to clean under the fingernails well to remove traces of toxin.

 An over-the-counter antihistamine such as Benadryl or a steroid cream may help relieve itching.

 - Person's age, weight, and condition